 At just 18 years old, Ethan experienced a traumatic brain injury after an ATV accident, which resulted in a brain bleed.
 After being flown to UPMC Presbyterian and later transferred to UPMC Montefiore, Ethan underwent many surgeries and received treatment from numerous providers, yet he still faced a big challenge: memory loss.
 Even though he was in the hospital for 12 days, Ethan could only remember two of them.
 His memory loss prevented him from driving and hanging out with friends, and it began to create challenges when talking to others.
 In addition, he was unable to continue with his welding career.

-When Ethan’s mother, Hillary, began seeing a psychologist for guidance, she learned about UPMC Centers for Rehab Services and its care options, specifically the memory loss and cognitive rehab program.
+When Ethan’s mother, Hillary, began seeing a psychologist for guidance, she learned about outpatient rehabilitation at UPMC Rehabilitation Institute and its care options, specifically the memory loss and cognitive rehab program.

 In addition to cognitive rehab, Ethan also needed physical therapy and occupational therapy to help him with motions and moving properly.
-So, with a referral from one of his providers, Ethan was able to receive physical therapy, occupational therapy, and speech and cognitive therapy all in one location at UPMC Centers for Rehab Services – Cranberry Township, located at the UPMC Lemieux Sports Complex.
+So, with a referral from one of his providers, Ethan was able to receive physical therapy, occupational therapy, and speech and cognitive therapy all in one location at the UPMC Lemieux Sports Complex.

 Regaining His Independence and Function